nandhakumar2611/mindx-inventory-docs/docs/settings/warehouse.md

 - Enter the required warehouse details, including name, email, phone, and address.
 - Click **Save** to add the warehouse.
 It will now appear in your warehouse list.

+!!!
+Info

+      You can only have one primary warehouse at a time.
+Choose it based on your main operational requirements.

 ## **Change Warehouse Status**

 **Designate a Primary Warehouse**